codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 Do you feel that CSS code looks more `English` than HTML? :D

-Let me explain a little bit about the sample CSS code snippet above:
+Let me explain a little bit about the sample code above:

 - There are 3 blocks of CSS code in the example.
 Each block has a couple of curly braces `{}` to group something. :D